Shuklamansi15/git_demo/README.md

 # git_demo
 juts for practice
-CREATED BY THE KING OF THE WORLD
+created by:- THE KING OF THE WORLD